WesPeacock/DaasanachScripts/README.md

  * *AddStructMetaSFM.pl* - Adds an SFM with a list of the other SFMs in the record
  * *recmatch.{pl,ini}* Compare SFM databases with different analysis languages
  * *getsenttrans.{pl,ini}* Apply example sentences from one database to another (Nahuatl-Spanish/English)
- * Brief documentation about associative arrays (e.g. perl hashes)
+ * *Perl Array and Hash examples.md* Brief documentation about associative arrays (e.g. perl hashes)
- * add sense number change on part of speech marker
+ * *numberps.pl* add sense number change on part of speech marker